juha63/open-hr20-mqtt-docker/README.md

+This is a fork of tezet/open-hr20-mqtt-docker (https://github.com/tezet/open-hr20-mqtt-docker).
+Thanks to tezet for his work!

 # OpenHR20 docker with MQTT support

 OpenHR20 docker for x86 and arm (rpi).
 This is very early and dirty implementation, but provides enough functionality to use it with mqtt climate module in Home Assistant.